-I have always been a big fan of Mario Bros since I was a child.
+I have always been a big fan of Mario Bros and some good old Dentist Games since I was a child.
 I remember my first Atari and how my siblings and I shared the games.
 It taught us a lot about good sportsmanship.
 We learned that you didn’t have to win every game to be considered a “winner” and that it was okay if you weren’t first.
 It also taught me how to debate with my siblings in a verbal but non-threatening way.
 I often see many children getting very upset if they lose and they are also mean to one another.
 Just recently I overheard a conversation that went something like this, “Carter, I had more points than you.
 I had ten but then I got six more so it increased to sixteen”.
 That was like music to the ears of any teacher.
 Here my children were discussing numbers and explaining the “reasoning” behind it without bickering.

 I decided to look at one game that has become an instant favorite of my boys, Mario Party 9.
 I really enjoyed the “Mini Games” component and some of the games that it had to offer.
 Looking at it from a perspective of a teacher these games do have a lot to offer, again in moderation.
 In mini games you have the choice of picking what you want to play and you can have as many as four players.
 Already I enjoyed it- four players, so plenty of interaction and fun for the entire family and “choice”.
 The children are able to select from twelve characters, some being Mario, Luigi, Peach, Daisy and the list continues.